Jim Cornette: Formation of The Midnight Express

 In November 1983, Mid-South promoter Bill Watts recognized his business was down and was looking to reinvigorate his territory.
 Watts asked Jerry Jarrett and Jerry Lawler to visit a TV taping and offer their opinions.
 Jarrett suggested a talent trade and invited Watts to Memphis to see who he liked.
 After watching a Memphis TV taping, Watts took singles performers Dennis Condrey and Bobby Eaton to create a new tag team, and also took the existing team of Ricky Morton and Robert Gibson as The Rock 'n' Roll Express.
 Watts also noticed the brash young manager in Cornette, and in his own words, recalled "He was so obnoxious I wanted to slap him", and "I knew he was instant box office if he could get me that riled up".

 As the more senior Jimmy Hart was still required by Jarrett, Watts took Cornette to manage his new team, who decided on the name The Midnight Express.
 Notable wrestlers in the trade who left Mid-South for Memphis included Rick Rude and Jim Neidhart.

 Mid-South Wrestling had at that point been a territory featuring bigger wrestlers, and Cornette has stated that The Midnight Express, the Rock 'n' Roll Express, and himself were probably the five smallest members of the roster when he arrived.
 The influx of the new talent had an immediate impact, and business first rebounded and then skyrocketed.
 It was during this time that Cornette acquired his tennis racquet which became his trademark.
-He has stated he had seen a college movie at the time with an obnoxious rich kid carrying a badminton racquet with him (most likely the 1983 film Screwballs), so he decided on a tennis racquet.
+He said that he had seen a college film at the time with an obnoxious rich kid carrying a badminton racquet, so he decided on a tennis racquet.
 At times Cornette loaded the racquet with a horseshoe to guard against aggressive fans.